Scroll Top

 Complaints procedure:

-In the event that the CPD provider would like to appeal the panel process outcome, the appeal must be made in writing via email.
-The appeal must be submitted to Guillaume Pablo (eacguillaume@chiropractic-ecu.org) within 2 weeks of notification of the outcome of the panel process.
+In the event that the CPD provider would like to appeal the accreditation process outcome, the appeal must be made in writing via email.
+The appeal must be submitted to Guillaume Pablo (eacguillaume@chiropractic-ecu.org) within 2 weeks of notification of the outcome of the accreditation decision.